A woman in a long brown dress holding hands with a young boy in striped shirt and floral shorts, walking outdoors near stone buildings and greenery.

 Andrew is a civil engineer, carpenter, and kayak builder from Tennessee who also helped run the River Gorge Forest School and co-founded a nature retreat with his family.
 He is someone who builds things, loves the water, and believes children deserve to learn how the physical world works by working with their hands.

 This fall, Andrew and his family will join our community on the island.
-Together with our students, they'll build a real wooden vessel - an unforgettable fusion of STEAM and social studies skills development - on an Adriatic island where boats like these have been woven into the fabric of culture for millennia.
+Together with our students, they'll build a real wooden vessel - an unforgettable fusion of STEAM and social studies skills development - on an Adriatic island with thousands of years of boatmaking history.

 Lidija Detić